dgroomes/browser-extension-framework/README.md

 * [ ] Consider abstracting away the required content script "thin bootstrap" files.
 For example, `dcl-content-script.ts` shouldn't have to exist.
 I thought it did earlier, but it's not needed.
 It can be replaced with a generic middleware content script.
-* [ ] Support FireFox in the example.
+* [ ] IN PROGRESS Support FireFox in the example.
 If the example supports both Chromium and FireFox, then I can build it, verify the behavior in both browsers, and have confidence that the framework still works.

 ## Reference